ptrsuder/cloud-folder-browser/README.md

 # cloud-folder-browser
-Desktop application that allows user to browse shared folders from various cloud services and some web server index folders.
+Desktop application that allows user to browse (filter, sort) shared folders from various cloud services and some web server index folders.

 Cloud storages:
 * MEGA